The Thrive Approach is grounded in current scientific developments in neuroscience.

 The Thrive Approach uses the latest insights to focus on the impact these changes can have on behaviour, the opportunities these developments offer to help young people engage with life and learning, and how it is never too late to help make a difference.

 These have yielded important insights about how the brain and nervous system function and develop.
 In particular, scientists have discovered that the neural pathways of the brain and wider nervous system are relatively unformed at birth, undergoing much of their development during the first three years of life in response to relational experiences with primary care-givers.

 A key development during this period is the establishment of the body’s stress-regulation system.
 This lays the foundation for our social and emotional development throughout life, affecting our capacity to relate, love, learn and manage stress in healthy ways.

 Research has also revealed the inherent ‘plasticity’ of the brain – its capacity to forge new neuronal connections in response to experience.
 The fact that the brain retains this property to a greater or lesser degree throughout life means that where brain development has been less than optimal, it remains possible to intervene at a later stage to fill the gaps.

 In the Thrive Approach we build on these insights to offer a way of working with children and young people that supports the optimal development of their brains and nervous systems.
-Furthermore, where the nature of children’s early experiences mean that they have not developed a good enough stress-regulation system and therefore find it difficult to relate or learn, we offer a structured way to provide the missing relational experiences in order to rewire their neural circuitry for more effective functioning.
+Furthermore, where the nature of children and young people’s early experiences mean that they have not developed a good enough stress-regulation system and therefore find it difficult to relate or learn, we offer a structured way to provide the missing relational experiences in order to rewire their neural circuitry for more effective functioning.